xiix0/scam/README.md

-You will be successful in love.
+You will have a long and unpleasant discussion with your supervisor.